erroronline1/caro/readme.md

 * risks.XX.json
 * texttemplates.XX.json

 within the template directory too for a swift availability upon launch.
+Structure must adhere to the [original templates](https://github.com/erroronline1/caro) - in case you have not been provided with.
 Approvals, evaluations and pricelist imports have to be done the regular way after installation though.

 ### Installation procedure
 * Run api/_install.php/ or rather api/_install.php/installDatabase/*your_selected_installation_password*, choose to install [templates](#application-setup) - no worries, in case of a rerun nothing serious will happen.
 Contents are installed only if the names are not already taken.